QMeqGR/dgeom-maxima/README.txt

  -- Function: dg_metric ([init,cnvrt])
      This function takes as argument <init> or <cnvrt>.
 The input and output coordinates and the transformation functions must be defined beforehand for this function to work.
-See the function *note dg_cords::.
+See the function dg_cords.
      The function ‘dg_metric’ computes the metric in terms of the output coordinates ‘cords_ot’.
-If ‘dg_metric’ is called with the argument <init> then the function assumes the input metric is diagonal with unit entries, although ‘dg_minkowski’ may be set to -1 for the time component.
+If ‘dg_metric’ is called with the argument
+     <init> then the function assumes the input metric is diagonal with
+     unit entries, although ‘dg_minkowski’ may be set to -1 for the time component.
 If ‘dg_metric’ is called with the argument <cnvrt>, then the function assumes there is an initial metric given in the matrix ‘lg_in’ with the ordering of the entries in accordance with the ordering of the variables in ‘cords_in’.
 The value of ‘dg_minkowski’ is ignored for this case.  ‘dg_metric’ returns the line element <ds^{2}> in the variable ‘ds2’, and the metric in the matrix ‘g’.

      (%i1) dg_cords(xyz_to_spher);
      (%o1)                                done